lmas/thesis/time.md

 ## Week 4

+- 2025-04-20, 10 h:
+    3 h setting up the raspberry pi and installing influxdb with host monitoring using telegraf,
+    7 h created first logger prototype that can log current lux value from a light sensor.

+- 2025-04-17, 3 h:
+    1.5 h meeting with getting feedback and picking up equipment.
+    1.5 h making corrections in previous sections and was then supposed to start working on the equipment (but missing power supply) so took early weekend.

+- 2025-04-16, 6 h:
+    Finished writing the theory section and started cleaning up lots of warnings for passive voice, removed an unused function from the set of mass helpers.

+- 2025-04-15, 7 h:
+    2 h refining a matlab plot,
+    5 h start writing up details of the core algorithm for this work and adding yet another plot for it.

 - 2025-04-14, 5 h:
     Added paper metadata and code listings, added simplified and cleaned up pseudo code of the used algorithms to the background section,